kevinveenbirkenbach/cymais/roles/bkp-remote-to-local/README.md

 - **Remote Backup Retrieval:** Pulls backups from a remote server using secure SSH connections.
 - **Incremental Backup with rsync:** Uses rsync with options for archive, backup, and hard linking to efficiently manage changes.
 - **Retry Logic:** Implements a retry mechanism to handle transient network issues or remote errors.
-- **Integration with Other Roles:** Works alongside roles like bkp-directory-validator, cleanup-failed-docker-backups, generic-timer, bkp-provider, and maint-lock.
+- **Integration with Other Roles:** Works alongside roles like bkp-directory-validator, cln-failed-docker-backups, generic-timer, bkp-provider, and maint-lock.
 - **Administrative Debugging:** Detailed debug instructions and administrative tasks are provided in a separate file.

 ## Other Resources